Computing the twisted $L^2$-Euler characteristic: Universal -torsion L 2-torsion

-It is easy to verify that $c_{\blt +1}$ is a null homotopy for $\Delta_\blt$, so it is natural to ask if the latter is a weak isomorphism, making $(\Delta_\blt, c_{\blt+1})$ a weak chain contraction.
+Hence, it is natural to ask if the combinatorial Laplacian is a weak isomorphism, making $(\Delta_\blt, c_{\blt+1})$ a weak chain contraction.
 By~\cite[Lemma~1.5]{uni-l2}, this is the case if and only if $C_\blt$ is $L^2$-acyclic.

-Now, let $C_\blt$ be a finitely generated free $L^2$-acyclic $\ZZ G$-chain complex and fix an unordered $\ZZ G$-basis for each $C_n$ (we will say that $C_\blt$ is \emph{finite based free $L^2$-acyclic}).
+Now, let $C_\blt$ be a finitely generated free $L^2$-acyclic $\ZZ G$-chain complex such that $C_n \ne 0$ for finitely many $n$, and fix an unordered $\ZZ G$-basis for each $C_n$ (we will say that $C_\blt$ is \emph{finite based free $L^2$-acyclic}).
 If we define